mrhavens/openmaint_docker/README.md

 ### TL;DR

-An uncomplicated and hassle free openMAINT installation solution for any system that can run Docker.
+A hassle free openMAINT solution for any system that runs Docker.

 ### What is openMAINT?